Marko-Obradovic/azure-notes/azure-notes.md

 The initiative definition contains all of the policy definitions to help track your compliance state for a larger goal.

 Example:
-> The `Enable Monitoring` initiative in `Azure Security Center` monitors all security recommendations across all Azure resource types.
+> The `Enable Monitoring` initiative in `Azure Defender for Cloud` monitors all security recommendations across all Azure resource types.

 Under this initiative, the following policy definitions are included:
-- Monitor unencrypted SQL Database in Security Center
+- Monitor unencrypted SQL Database in Defender for Cloud

     This policy monitors for unencrypted SQL databases and servers.

-- Monitor OS vulnerabilities in Security Center
+- Monitor OS vulnerabilities in Defender for Cloud

     This policy monitors servers that don't satisfy the configured OS vulnerability baseline.

-- Monitor missing Endpoint Protection in Security Center
+- Monitor missing Endpoint Protection in Defender for Cloud

     This policy monitors for servers that don't have an installed endpoint protection agent.